 For more on our Associate Resource Groups, click here.

 Our Associate Resource Groups are well positioned to help their members develop leadership skills and talent.
 By offering workshops, career development activities and project management opportunities, members can learn and strengthen skills that are directly transferrable to their jobs or even help develop them for future advancement.

 Inclusion-related learning varies among the countries in which we operate and is tailored to address the environment an Associate most often encounters.
-For example, store management in our U.S. stores may use a tool called “Culture Pulse” to gauge how store teams are performing in the areas of customer engagement and in their connections with each other.
+Store management in our U.S. stores may use a tool called "Culture Pulse" to gauge how store teams are performing in the areas of customer engagement and in their connections with each other.
 In 2015, in an effort to inspire, motivate and build Associate morale, TJX stores across Canada launched The JOY Project, a customer service and Associate engagement initiative.
 This effort works to build strong connections between managers, Associates and customers, and recognizes behaviors that mirror important aspects of our culture.
-In Canada, we also offer management-level programs, such as “A Winning Balance,” to help managers better understand their teams and be more effective leaders.
+In Canada, we also offer management-level programs, such as "A Winning Balance," to help managers better understand their teams and be more effective leaders.
 In 2016, Canada expanded this program beyond management.
 In Europe, as we expand into new countries, we recognize that our cultural diversity is becoming more complex.
 To support the increasingly diverse population of our merchandising and buying organizations, we designed a development workshop to help Associates understand, appreciate and successfully navigate others’ cultural preferences to build meaningful working relationships.